ArtieDb1/tech242-AWS-linux/Week4/Day1/PushingUsingSSH.md

 # Using SSH for CICD
 We want to set up ssh to push to GitHub
-So far we have been using https to push to get hub and not the ssh url
+So far we have been using https to push to github and not the ssh url

 ssh credentials are more secure than https but the security flaw of ssh is that the system has to be secure too

-An ssh key pair has to be generated and a key pair is madeusing an RSA algorithm each key pair has a private key and a public key
+An ssh key pair has to be generated and a key pair is made using an RSA algorithm each key pair has a private key and a public key

 We want to genarate an ssh keypair using rsa algorithm on the loca computer